 HDR is not supported.

 The XG2402 has an outstanding fast response time.
 Most transitions are nearly instantaneous, and there is almost no measurable overshoot.
 This produces clear motion, with next to no noticeable motion blur.
 The lack of motion blur may bother some people if the frame rate drops too low.
+We recommend the 'Fast' Rampage Response setting, as it delivers the best balance of response time and overshoot.
+There's some overshoot in that mode, but it's not really noticeable.
+Higher settings have slightly faster rise/fall times, but the total response time increases with each setting, as there's significantly more overshoot in each successive mode.

 The XG2402 has an excellent 144 Hz refresh rate (it is one of the best 144Hz monitors we've tested so far), great for gaming.
 It supports FreeSync over HDMI and DisplayPort, and both have the same wide FreeSync range.
 In graphically demanding scenes where the framerate drops too low, the monitor uses LFC to compensate, ensuring a consistent tear-free gaming experience.
+If you want a monitor with a higher refresh rate, check out the Acer Nitro XF243Y.

 The ViewSonic XG2402 has outstanding low input lag, one of the best we've tested, slightly better than the MSI Optix G27C.
 The 60 Hz input lag is higher, but still excellent.